iotaledger/integration-services/api/usage-ssi-bridge.md

 ## Use cases
 ### Secure goods distribution
 #### Use case 1.
-Delivery organization identity and scanners verification ###
+Delivery organization identity and scanners verification

-__Problem__: Protection of Delivery: avoid goods being handled by unauthorised carriers; avoid threats and frauds in the distribution chain
+__Problem__: Protection of Delivery: avoid goods being handled by unauthorised carriers; avoid threats and frauds in the distribution chain.

 In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
 * An authorised employee of a delivery company X registers a DID for their organization using the Ecommerce-SSI Bridge